iechor/docs/content/language/python/develop.md

 You can use containers to set up local services, like a database.
 In this section, you'll update the `compose.yaml` file to define a database service and a volume to persist data.

-In the cloned repository's directory, open the `compose.yaml` file in an IDE or text editor. `docker init` handled creating most of the instructions, but you'll need to update it for your unique application.
+In the cloned repository's directory, open the `compose.yaml` file in an IDE or text editor. `iechor init` handled creating most of the instructions, but you'll need to update it for your unique application.

 In the `compose.yaml` file, you need to uncomment all of the database instructions.
 In addition, you need to add the database password file as an environment variable to the server service and specify the secret file to use .